wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

     ![File Manager page of the Globus Web App.
 One of the Collection Search bars is filled in with the previously selected Collection.](./images/gi-find-shared-collections/004-selected.png)

-If you can't find a particular Collection this way, but know it was shared with you, try [finding Collections shared with me](#how-do-i-find-collections-shared-with-me).
-Proceed on to learn [how to find UAB storage Collections](#how-do-i-find-uab-storage-collections).
+If you can't find a particular Collection this way, but know it was shared with you, try [finding Guest Collections shared with me](#how-do-i-find-guest-collections-shared-with-me).
+Proceed on to learn [how to find UAB storage Mapped Collections](#how-do-i-find-uab-storage-mapped-collections).

 [Return to the top](#globus-tutorials-for-individual-researchers).

-## How Do I Find UAB Storage Collections?
+## How Do I Find UAB Storage Mapped Collections?

-UAB offers [multiple storage resources](../../storage.md).
-The following resources may be accessed through Globus Collections.
+UAB offers [multiple storage resources](../../storage.md) which are accessible as Globus Mapped Collections.

 - Cheaha file system (GPFS) including [individual directories](../../storage.md#what-individual-storage-solutions-are-available) and [project directories](../../storage.md#project-directory).
 - [Long-Term Storage (LTS)](../../lts/index.md).